Multiple Traditions &

 Discussion:

-What are examples of violent revolt (real or imagined) in 12 Years a Slave?
+What examples of possible revolt do we see in 12 Years a Slave?

 Social Dominance